Thiriss/Inventory-Gun/README.md

 - **General Works**: Defined the use cases, objectives, and features of the project.
 Also focused on learning the basics of the system to determine the system that we will use and ensure a solid foundation for the upcoming stages of development.
 The GitHub repository was prepared for structured reporting and documentation to track progress.
 - **Communication**: Tried to operate the RFID Reader to better understand how the RFID system works, gaining hands-on experience in the process.

-- **Software Development**: Conducted research on suitable software solutions for the user interface, ensuring that the system can be effectively utilized by users for easy interaction and inventory management., Created project repository, Built login and registration pages
+- **Software Development**: Conducted research on suitable software solutions for the user interface, ensuring that the system can be effectively utilized by users for easy interaction and inventory management , Created project repository, Built login and registration pages
 - **Hardware Development**: Studied various antenna types suitable for RFID applications.
 After evaluating their characteristics, the Truncated Patch Antenna was selected as the most suitable option due to its performance and compatibility with the project's requirements.
 Following this decision, the initial hardware development began in CST Studio.

   <img src="https://github.com/user-attachments/assets/c3532035-8ee2-40de-9180-7f3a9fdc7e1c" width="600" />